 If there is one event that captures the spirit of Prince Albert, it is the annual Prince Albert Olive Festival held each April.
 The festival celebrates the town’s olive heritage with tastings, cooking demonstrations, farm tours, live music and a market that fills the main street.

 The festival draws food lovers from across the Western Cape and beyond.
 It is a relaxed, community-driven event that showcases not just olives but the broader Karoo food culture: cheese, figs, wine, craft beer and Karoo lamb all feature prominently.
+Book accommodation early, the town fills up fast for festival weekend.

-Where to Stay in Prince Albert
+Where to stay in Prince Albert

 Prince Albert offers accommodation for every budget, from heritage guesthouses on Church Street to farm stays on the outskirts of town.
 Most properties are small and owner-managed, which adds to the personal feel of a visit.